Table of contents

 Industrial production

-The moistened soybeans are cooked under high pressure and at high temperature while the wheat is roasted and ground.
-Soybeans and wheat are then mixed in a ratio of 1:1 for Japanese soy sauces (4:1 for Chinese variants) and koji molds ( Aspergillus oryzae , Aspergillus sojae ), so-called fermentation starters, are added.
+The moistened soybeans are cooked under high pressure and at high temperatures while the wheat is roasted and ground.
+The soybeans and wheat are then mixed in a ratio of 1:1 for Japanese soy sauces (4:1 for Chinese variants) and koji molds (especially Aspergillus oryzae and Aspergillus sojae), so-called fermentation starters, are added.
 Over the next 40 hours, the koji multiply in the mixture.
-Then salt (sodium chloride) and water are added.
+Salt (sodium chloride) and water are then added.
 The resulting mash is called moromi.
 In addition to koji molds, it also contains halotolerant lactic acid bacteria and yeasts.
-The added brine inhibits the growth of harmful molds and promotes the growth of halotolerant lactic acid bacteria.
+The added brine inhibits the growth of harmful molds and promotes the growth of the bacteria.
 The low pH value, which is due to the lactic acid production by lactic acid bacteria, offers a perfect niche for acidophilic yeasts.
 Moromi yeasts improve the quality of soy sauce by producing alcohol and volatile flavors.
 Moromi (mash) is traditionally fermented in wooden tanks for 1 to 2 years, or industrially in large enamel or stainless steel tanks at room temperature for 6-8 months.
 1,2 ,21,23

 After fermentation and maturation, moromi is pressed to separate the liquid from the mash and thus obtain soy sauce (shoyu).
 Finally, the soy sauce is filtered in most cases.
 1,21

 In addition to fermentation, soy sauce can also be produced by chemical hydrolysis by adding hydrochloric acid to hydrolyze the soy protein.
-This shortens the production time from several months to 1-3 days.
+The production time is reduced from several months to 1-3 days.
 Although this method is cheaper and faster, the quality of the soy sauce is not satisfactory.
 There are not enough aromas and flavors, but there are some undesirable compounds that are absent in naturally fermented soy sauce, including carcinogens (such as 3-chloropropane-1,2-diol and 1,3-dichloropropanol).
 23

 The demand for low-salt soy sauce has increased due to health concerns related to high sodium intake, such as hypertension and renal dysfunction.
 However, salt is a crucial element in the fermentation of soy sauce as it regulates the microbial composition during fermentation and organoleptic properties (such as aroma and texture).
 Reducing the salt content raises microbiological safety concerns and could affect the quality of the final product.
 23 ,24